The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

 The honest distinction

 Doss is a configurable system-of-record bet for product brands replacing NetSuite.
-LineNow is an opinionated closed-loop procurement bet for SMB operators replacing the spreadsheet.
+LineNow is an opinionated closed-loop procurement bet for operators replacing the spreadsheet.
 Both are real products inside their segments.
 They are not competitors in the simple sense — they are different categories that overlap in the slice of the market where a growing brand has both system-of-record needs and a procurement workflow that hurts.

 Related